Top 5 Venture Capital Firms Investing in Cloud Security Startups

 Image of Dreamit Ventures - Top VCs in Cloud Security

-Dreamit Ventures is a Philadelphia-based firm that backs startups with existing pilots or revenue.
-They focus on companies that are primed and ready to scale their operations.
+Dreamit Ventures is a Philadelphia-based firm that backs startups ready to scale.
+They focus on companies that already have pilots or initial revenue, providing capital and support to accelerate growth.

-The firm has a strong concentration in the security sector, including cloud, network, and fraud detection.
-Their track record includes significant exits like LevelUp, a mobile payments company acquired by Grubhub, and the popular social app Houseparty, which was bought by Epic Games.
+The firm has a clear concentration in security, with interests spanning cloud security, fraud detection, and identity management.
+Their portfolio includes significant exits, such as the mobile payments company LevelUp, which was acquired by Grubhub, and the social video-chat app Houseparty, which was bought by Epic Games.

-• Industries of focus: Security (Cloud, Network, Fraud Detection), Generative AI
+• Industries of focus: Cloud Security, Fraud Detection, Generative AI, Network Security, Privacy

 • Founded: 2007

-• Notable portfolio companies: SeatGeek, Houseparty (acquired by Epic Games), LevelUp (acquired by Grubhub)
+• Notable portfolio companies: LevelUp, TrendKite, SeatGeek, Houseparty

 You can refer to their website here.